Gnefil/Blog-Singularity/source/_posts/Patterning-in-vertebrates-anterior-posterior-axis.md

 ---
-title: Patterning in vertebrates anterior-posterior axis
+title: Patterning in Vertebrates Anterior-Posterior Axis
 date: 2022-02-08 15:21:38
 categories: [Neuroscience]
-tags: [Biology, Neuroscience, Developmental Biology, Patterning, How to Make a Brain]
+tags: [Class Notes, Patterning, How to Make a Brain]
-thumbnail:
+thumbnail: images/thumbnails/patterning.jpg
 excerpt: Patterning is one of the key processes which shapes the diversity and the role of each part of the Central Nervous System (CNS).
 In this post, we explore anterior-posterior axis patterning in frog (Xenopus Laevis) through an small answer essay to this question.
 banner:
 sticky:
 ---

-## In a model vertebrate of your choice, explain how the neural tube becomes patterned along the anterior-posterior axis.
+# In a model vertebrate of your choice, explain how the neural tube becomes patterned along the anterior-posterior axis.

 Patterning is essential in early embryonic development.
 It is the result of the uneven concentration gradient of morphogens spread throughout the embryo space.
 Anterior-Posterior patterning is one of the keys to inducing different cellular fates to form distinct types of cells correctly.
 Frog (Xenopus Laevis) is an example vertebrate to explore this patterning.